Skip to content

 System Design

-System Design documents how Spectral is built — the core primitives, the three-context architecture, and the technical decisions that shape the codebase.
+System Design documents how Spectral is built — the decision-time mechanism, the three-context architecture, and the technical decisions that shape the codebase.
 Where How Spectral Works introduces what Spectral does and why the two-pillar shape works, this section is the authoritative technical reference for engineers working in the system.

-The diagram below is the visual TOC: each box is a primitive that the rest of System Design builds on; each subgraph names a context (spectral.platform and spectral.worlds) plus the customer-side trace surface that feeds the system.
+The diagram below is the visual TOC: each box is a load-bearing primitive that the rest of System Design builds on; each subgraph names a context (spectral.platform, spectral.worlds, spectral.core) and the caller surface that drives a decision.

 For per-primitive detail — definitions, structure, lifecycle, the relationships that constrain each one — see the Primitives reference.